Sculptors Conference Brings a Little Bling to College of Charleston

 “It is designed to work with light,” says Charzewski.
 “It just sparkles.
 Beautiful, beautiful.”

-The conference presents opportunities to engage with artists, participate in critiques and experience the vibrant art community at the College and around Charleston.
+The conference presents multiple opportunities to engage with artists, participate in critiques and experience the vibrant art community at the College and around Charleston.

 Metal sculptor Sean Berube speaks to students about his piece in the Hill Gallery, “Devotion,” which refers to his devotion to honoring the coral reef.